MedSkillBuilder Logo

 Test your understanding of Ohm's Law, voltage, current, resistance, and how circuit behavior changes when one value changes.

-Choose the best answer for each question, then submit your quiz to see your score.
+Choose the best answer for each question, then submit your quiz to see your score and review cues.

 1. What is the basic Ohm's Law formula?